mantidproject/mantid/docs/source/interfaces/DataProcessorWidget.rst

     post_alg = MantidQt.MantidWidgets.DataProcessorPostprocessingAlgorithm('Stitch1DMany', 'stitched_', 'InputWorkspaces, OutputWorkspaces')

-the name of the post-processed workspace will start with prefix specified in the post-processing algorithm, "stitched_" in this case, plus the names of the reduced workspaces without their prefixes joined with "_".
+the name of the post-processed workspace will start with prefix specified in the post-processing algorithm, stitched_ in this case, plus the names of the reduced workspaces without their prefixes joined with "_".
 That is, in this example we would get a workspace called :literal:`stitched_13460_q_0.01_0.06_13462_q_0.035_0.3`.